zncola/PLMA/README.md

-Updating
-##   A Prompt Learning Framework with Large Language Model Augmentation for Few-shot Multi-label Intent Detection
+#  A Prompt Learning Framework with Large Language Model Augmentation for Few-shot Multi-label Intent Detection

 Pytorch implementation of  **PLMA**: A Prompt Learning Framework with Large Language Model Augmentation for Few-shot Multi-label Intent Detection.